kzys/blog/en/content/posts/2020/go-test-1.md

     ...
 ```

 And Do() is in [src/cmd/go/internal/work/exec.go](https://github.com/golang/go/blob/go1.14.2/src/cmd/go/internal/work/exec.go).
-While the function itself does some stuff, it really doesn't do much for testing specifically.
+While the function itself does some stuff, it doesn't do much for testing specifically.

 ### Trivia Time!

 Before heading over to the `testing` package.
 There are two interesting implementation details I'd like to share.

-First, if you explicitly disables Go's test timeout, it still kills your test after [almost one century](https://github.com/golang/go/blob/go1.14.2/src/cmd/go/internal/test/test.go#L567).
+First, if you explicitly disable Go's test timeout, it still kills your test after [almost one century](https://github.com/golang/go/blob/go1.14.2/src/cmd/go/internal/test/test.go#L567).

 ```
 		// An explicit zero disables the test timeout.